ubc-library-rc/intro-static-webpages/advanced-options-css.md

 4
 {: .label .label-step}
-Refresh your published web page (the changes may take a minute to process).
-{: .step}

-5
-{: .label .label-step}
 Use your browser's 'inspect' option to see the html tags, classes, and IDs applied to your webpage.
 To find inspect, right click on the web page and click "Inspect."
 {: .step}